-Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project statu2s is complete) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project statu2s is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
 If discontinue, explain why.
 5 Obtain funding to purchase All Hazards Town No Progress Cost 1.
-Include in 2023 HMP generators for municipally- owned critical facilities, including the School and Supervisor, County Office of Emergency Level of Protection Damages Avoided; 2.
-3. town hall.
-Services Evidence of Success 6 Send a town representative Wildfire Fire Department, No Progress Cost 1.
+Include in 2023 HMP generators for municipally- owned critical facilities, including the School and town hall.
+Supervisor, County Office of Emergency Services Level of Protection Damages Avoided; Evidence of Success 2.
+3. 6 Send a town representative Wildfire Fire Department, No Progress Cost 1.
 Include in 2023 HMP to the NYS Wildland Fire Town Supervisor Level of Protection 2.
 Suppression Training 1.
-Damages 3.
-Avoided; Evidence of Success 7 Distribute county-provided Flood County Office of No Progress Cost 1.
-Include in 2023 HMP educational materials on Emergency Level of Protection 2. benefits of carrying NFIP policies and increase Services, Town Floodplain Damages Avoided; 3. knowledge of NFIP services, Administrator, Evidence of Success and provide residents with Town Board information listing steps taken to lessen potential flood damage to reduce the impact of flooding.
+Damages Avoided; Evidence of 3.
+Success 7 Distribute county-provided Flood County Office of No Progress Cost 1.
+Include in 2023 HMP educational materials on Emergency - Level of Protection 2. benefits of carrying NFIP policies and increase Services, Town 3. policies and increase knowledge of NFIP services, Floodplain Administrator, Damages Avoided; Evidence of Success and provide residents with Town Board Evidence of Success information listing steps taken to lessen potential flood damage to reduce the impact of flooding.
 8 Apply for grants to assist All Hazards Town Board No Progress Cost 1.
-Discontinue with mitigation activities including Edgecomb Pond Level of Protection Damages Avoided; 2.
-3. Funding acquisition will be part of Dam projects and backup Evidence of Success the individual projects. power provisions for the 1 0 9 school and Town Hall.
-Conduct an advanced All Hazards Town Planning, No Progress Cost 1.
-Include in 2023 HMP 9 mapping of all households, All flazarus Town Planning, No Piogress Level of Protection 2.
-Include in 2023 HMP businesses, and other Board Damages Avoided; 3. property owners who have Evidence of Success signed up for Red Alert notification system, and where they lie in relationship to hazard areas.
-10 Develop and implement a Flood Continual beave Town Board, In Progress Cost 1.
-Include in 2023 HMP strategy to mitigate risk to public and property from dam breaches affecting local roads County Level of Protection 2.
-3. beaver dam breaches. and culverts Damages Avoided; Evidence of Success J. The state of the s Evidence of Success I. 1
+Discontinue with mitigation activities - Level of Protection 2. including Edgecomb Pond Damages Avoided; 3.
+Funding acquisition will be part of Dam projects and backup power provisions for the Evidence of Success the individual projects. school and Town Hall.
+9 Conduct an advanced All Hazards Town Planning, No Progress Cost 1.
+Include in 2023 HMP mapping of all households, Town Planning Level of Protection 2. businesses, and other property owners who have Board Damages Avoided; Evidence of Success 3. signed up for Red Alert Evidence of Success notification system, and where they lie in 10 relationship to hazard areas.
+Develop and implement a Flood Continual beave Town Board, In Dro seess Cost 1.
+Include in 2023 HMP 10 strategy to mitigate risk to F1000 dam breaches Town Board, County In Progress Level of Protection public and property from affecting local roads county Damages Avoided; 2.
+3. beaver dam breaches. and culverts Evidence of Success